 If it’s taking longer than that here might be the reason:

 Transferring bitcoins to your digital wallet from a paper wallet is typically very easy!
 The process can differ slightly depending on which wallet you choose to use, so we always suggest looking for detailed instructions on this process through the wallet company’s website.
-Below is a link to said instructions for the wallet we recommend, called Green Address

 The process is the same for every bitcoin wallet.
 The differences will be only in the look and location of the following tools in each wallet.